 Technology is a powerful tool for those who live far from home.
-With our society becoming increasingly mobile--children moving away from home for jobs, spouses, warmer weather, or more opportunity--many adult children rely on technology to stay in touch with their parents as they age.
-But long-distance relationships are always a little challenging, especially when it comes to caring for an aging parent.
+With our society becoming increasingly mobile–children moving away from home for jobs, spouses, warmer weather, or more opportunity–many adult children rely on technology to stay in touch with their parents as they age.
+But long-distance relationships are always a little challenging, especially when it comes to caring for an aging parent from far away.

-Luckily, of the roughly 34.2 million family caregivers in America who are providing unpaid care to an older loved one, only 13 to 15 percent of them are caring for their parent or loved one from a distance, according to the Family Caregivers Alliance.
-But that still means that between 5 and 7 million people are struggling to provide caregiving support to loved ones from afar.
+Of the roughly 34.2 million family caregivers in America who are providing unpaid care to an older loved one, only 13 to 15 percent of them are caring for their parent or loved one from a distance, according to the Family Caregivers Alliance.
+But that still means that between 5 and 7 million people are struggling to provide long-distance caregiving support to loved ones from afar.

-If you are one of the millions of Americans who is trying to provide long-distance caregiving help to a loved one, we understand what you are facing, and we’re here to help.
+If you are one of the millions of Americans who is trying to provide long-distance caregiving help to an aging loved one, especially an elderly parent living alone, we understand what you are facing, and we’re here to help.

-- Connect With Friends and Neighbors.
 When you are responsible for caring for an aging parent from a distance, it helps to have eyes and ears on the ground that can give you an honest account of what’s happening with your loved one.
-By connecting with your loved one’s close friends and neighbors--people who have daily access to them--you can get an accurate picture of how your loved one is doing, and whether or not you need to enlist more help for them at home.
+By connecting with your loved one’s close friends and neighbors–people who have daily access to them–you can get an accurate picture of how your loved one is doing, and whether or not you need to enlist more help for them at home.

-- Use Technology To Keep In Touch.
 In between visits, technology, like Skype or Facetime, can help you stay connected to your loved one in a meaningful way.
-A video chat, as opposed to a phone call, can give you more insight into their well being.
+A video chat, as opposed to a phone call, can give you more insight into their well-being.
 For instance, you may notice that they have a bruise on their face as a result of experiencing a fall at home, or that the house, which is typically tidy, seems to be in disarray.
-These visual cues can provide you with valuable information that you can use to make better decisions when you are caring for an aging parent from afar.
+These visual cues can provide you with valuable information that you can use to make better decisions when you are caring for an elderly parent from afar.

-- Enlist Help.
 Being a family caregiver is hard whether you live 20 minutes away by car, or 5 hours away on a plane.
 No matter the distance, it can help to have help when you are caring for an aging parent.
 Consider hiring an in-home caregiver in order to take some of the pressure off of you, and to make your loved one more comfortable in their own home.
-A service like Tandem can go one step further in assisting with your loved one’s caregiving needs.
-By matching you and your loved one with a dedicated, qualified in-home caregiver, the hard work is done for you, and you can enjoy more peace of mind.
+A service like Tandem can go one step further in assisting with your loved one’s caregiving needs, and bring you peace of mind.

 You’re Not Alone On Your Caregiving Journey

-Often times, being a caregiver for a family member or loved one can make you feel as though you’re on an island, but there are a variety of networks and resources available to help you feel less alone.
-If you’re not quite sure where to begin your long-distance caregiving journey, download our Family Caregiver Checklist to figure out what your loved one needs in order to thrive at home.
+Often, being a caregiver for an elderly parent or loved one can make you feel as though you’re on an island, but there are a variety of networks and resources available to help you feel less alone.
+If you’re not quite sure where to begin your long-distance caregiving journey, check out our Family Caregiver Checklist to figure out what your loved one needs in order to thrive at home.

 And if you’re ready to move forward with hiring an in-home caregiver, call one of our Senior Care Specialists at 1-800-370-3377 to get the process started today.